 (5) The facility shall screen and maintain written documentation of employee’s proof of immunity to common childhood infections including measles, mumps, rubella, and chickenpox (varicella).
 Proof of immunity to these diseases shall be verified by:

-(a) Documented evidence of administration or;
+(a) Documented evidence of administration of vaccine or;

 (b) Laboratory evidence of immunity.